What is the Race, Ethnicity, and Culture in Health Committee?

 - The Office of Minority Health and Health Equity (OMHHE) aims to accelerate CDC’s health impact in the U.S. population and to eliminate health disparities for vulnerable populations as defined by race/ethnicity, socio‐economic status, geography, gender, age, disability status, risk status related to sex and gender, and among other populations identified to be at‐ risk for health disparities

-- The Institute of Medicine (IOM) is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.
+- The National Academy of Medicine is an independent, nonprofit organization that works outside of government to provide unbiased and authoritative advice to decision makers and the public.
 The IOM asks and answers the nation’s most pressing questions about health and health care.

 - Unnatural Causes is the acclaimed documentary series broadcast by PBS and now used by thousands of organizations around the country to tackle the root causes of our alarming socio-economic and racial inequities in health.